-Credit Counseling Compliance Project: Exemption Criteria for 501(c)(3) Organizations
+Credit Counseling Organizations – Questions and Answers: Exemption Criteria for 501(c)(3) Organizations

 How does the IRS decide whether a credit counseling organization qualifies for tax-exempt status under section 501(c)(3)?